dabonetn/Link232-Wifi/readme.txt

-The current zimodem firmware is forked from version "3.5.5"
+The current zimodem firmware is forked from version "3.5.6"

+To update to the current firmware use the command

+at&u6502

 For usage of zimodem, see the readme in the zimodem directory.
 Link232-Wifi is based off the ESP-12, not the ESP32, so No esp32 only features will work.